Metal Casting - 2 | Mechanical Engineering SSC JE (Technical) PDF Download

 Centrifugal Casting

-• As shown in Figure that a number of casting are placed on the periphery of a drum and are connected to the central sprue through individual gates.
+• As shown in the figure that some castings are placed on the periphery of a drum and are connected to the central sprue through individual gates.

-• After solidification, gating system is disconnected to get the casted part.
+• After solidification, the gating system is disconnected to get the casted part.

-• The percentage yield in this case is only 5%-10% and speed of rotation is much lower.
+• The percentage yield in this case is only 5%-10%, and the speed of rotation is much lower.

-• The casting need not to be axis symmetric and the process is primarily used in making patterns for investment casting.
+• The casting need not be axis symmetric, and the process is primarily used in making patterns for investment casting.

-• The centrifugal process is used in order to obtain higher metal pressure during solidification.
+• The centrifugal process is used to obtain higher metal pressure during solidification.

-• It is used for making pattern used in investment casting.
+• It is used for making patterns used in investment casting.

 Metal Casting - 2 | Mechanical Engineering SSC JE (Technical)